TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

-In order to understand the impact of \textit{transformer block} in TinyFormer, a CNN model without \textit{transformer block} is searched and denoted as TinyFormer (w/o Tr.).
+To discover the impact of \textit{transformer block} in TinyFormer, a CNN model without \textit{transformer block} is searched and denoted as TinyFormer (w/o Tr.).
 TinyFormer (w/o Tr.) deletes the \textit{transformer block} in \texttt{DoT} architecture, and only remains the \textit{downsample block} and \textit{MobileNetV2 block}.
-Compared to TinyFormer (w/o Tr.), TinyFormer obtains better performance under almost the same resource usage, which also increases the accuracy by $1.5\%$.
+Compared to TinyFormer (w/o Tr.), TinyFormer obtains better accuracy under almost the same resource usage.
 These results suggest that incorporating transformer-related blocks or layers can offer advantages in achieving improved performance for TinyML.

-Additionally, we also conducted experiments to evaluate the impact of the number of \texttt{DoT} layers on model's accuracy.
+Additionally, we conduct experiments to evaluate the impact of the number of \texttt{DoT} layers on the model's accuracy.
 TinyFormer (Single \texttt{DoT}) is derived from the supernet that exclusively consists of a single \texttt{DoT} architecture, while adhering to the same hardware constraints.
-In terms of storage occupation, TinyFormer (Single \texttt{DoT}) utilizes only $66.8\%$ of the storage limitation, resulting in a decrease in accuracy by $1.48\%$.
+With the same search space, TinyFormer (Single \texttt{DoT}) utilizes only $66.8\%$ of the storage limitation, resulting in a decrease in accuracy by $1.48\%$.
 When employing a single \texttt{DoT}, the main bottleneck for TinyFormer (Single \texttt{DoT}) arises from memory constraints.
-In contrast, the model with two \texttt{DoT}s almost approaches the limits of both storage and memory, effectively maximizing resources utilization.
+By contrast, the model with two \texttt{DoT}s almost approaches the limits of both storage and memory, effectively maximizing resource utilization.
 Therefore, two \texttt{DoT}s are utilized in our basic experiments.

 Finally, we evaluate the effectiveness of the mixed block size strategy in two stages of SparseNAS.
-In particular, TinyFormer (Block Size $=2$) and TinyFormer (Block Size $=4$) denote models with a fixed block size of $2$ and $4$, respectively, in block pruning.
-Table \ref{tab:ablation} demonstrates that larger block sizes allow for more efficient storage of weights within the given limitations.
-However, setting all block sizes to $4$ adversely affects model's accuracy.
+In particular, TinyFormer (Block Size $=2$) and TinyFormer (Block Size $=4$) denote models with a fixed block size of $2$ and $4$ in block pruning respectively.
+Tab. \ref{tab:ablation} demonstrates that larger block sizes allow for more efficient storage of weights within the given limitations.
+However, setting all block sizes to $4$ adversely affects the model's accuracy.
 Based on these results, the pruning method employing a mixed block size scheme strikes the best balance between block size and the number of effective weights, thereby yielding the most suitable model with optimal performance.